Lucas Leiva: International career

 Lucas is the former captain of the Brazilian under-20 team.
 He led the team to victory in the 2007 South American Youth Championship, scoring four goals in the process.
 He was expected to lead the team again in the 2007 FIFA U-20 World Cup held in Canada in July 2007 and was named in their squad, but an injury in training kept him from playing for three weeks, leading to his withdrawal from the squad.

 In October 2006, Lucas was included in the senior Brazilian squad for friendlies against Kuwaiti club Al-Kuwait and Ecuador.
 Lucas was both the youngest member and one of only two non-Europe based players in a strong squad.
 He made his debut for Brazil on 7 October 2006 coming on as a second-half substitute against Al-Kuwait.
 Brazil won the match 4–0, but his appearance did not count as his first cap—the match was not considered an official friendly match by FIFA.

 Lucas gained his first official Brazil international cap on 22 August 2007, coming on as a substitute in a friendly against Algeria.
 In June 2008, Lucas was named in the Brazil squad for an Olympics warm-up match later in the month.

 On 19 August, Lucas was shown a red card in the 2008 Olympics semi-final match between Brazil and Argentina, after a challenge on then Liverpool teammate Javier Mascherano, as Argentina ran out 3–0 winners.
 In August 2009, Lucas was recalled to the senior Brazil squad in place of Flamengo's Kléberson, who was absent through injury.
 After missing out on the Brazil world cup squad in South Africa, Lucas played the full 90 minutes in a friendly against the United States on 10 August 2010.

 On 17 July 2011, Lucas was shown a straight red card in the 2011 Copa América play-off quarter final against Paraguay, after an extra time altercation with Antolín Alcaraz.
 Brazil went on to lose the match on penalties after the match had finished all square after 90 minutes.

 Style of play

-Although he is primarily deployed as a defensive midfielder, Lucas is also capable of playing as a makeshift central defender.
+Although primarily deployed as a defensive midfielder, Lucas was also capable of playing as a makeshift centre-back.

 Personal life

-Lucas is the nephew of former Brazilian footballer Leivinha and also holds an Italian passport due to his descent from the country.
+Lucas is the nephew of former Brazilian footballer Leivinha and also holds an Italian passport due to his Italian ancestry.

 In addition to his native Portuguese, Lucas can also speak English, Spanish, and Italian.